j-marjanovic/chisel-bfm-tester/README.md

 ---

 Arm and AMBA are registered trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.
+Avalon is a registered trademark of Intel Corporation or its subsidiaries.
 All trademarks are the property of their respective owners.